La Sportiva Spire GTX

 La Sportiva is a climbing company at heart, so it’s not surprising their hikers offer solid and reliable grip.
 The Spire’s Vibram rubber outsole has a well-rounded tread design with substantial lugs that bite impressively well both uphill and on steep descents.
 The outsoles also did a good job in mud and weren’t prone to caking up, and the rubber is tacky enough to hold well on everything from rock to the moss-covered wooden bridges along Washington’s Olympic Peninsula.
 You can technically get a tackier shoe for rock-heavy approaches with La Sportiva’s TX4, but I have no complaints from a traction standpoint with the Spire.

 As I mentioned above, the Spire GTX feels a lot like a hiking boot that’s had a few inches trimmed off the top.
-The shoe is reasonably stiff underfoot thanks to TPU inserts in the midsole and feels stable on most trails when carrying a full pack.
-My only complaint is that midsole itself is fairly thick, which is perhaps a result of the Gore-Tex Surround system (detailed below).
+The shoe is reasonably stiff underfoot thanks to TPU inserts in the midsole and feels stable on most trails while carrying a full pack.
+My only complaint is that midsole itself is fairly thick, which may be a result of the Gore-Tex Surround system (detailed below).
 Combined with a platform that runs a bit narrow at the heel, there are times when the shoe can feel tippy, such as while hiking over especially rocky trails.
-However, that’s not to say it isn’t stable, and the added support is certainly helpful on long climbs (it doesn’t have as much of a tendency to flex and dip at the heel like the softer Salomon X Raise I recently tested).
+However, that’s not to say it isn’t stable in general, and the added support certainly is helpful on long climbs (it doesn’t have as much of a tendency to flex and dip at the heel like the softer Salomon X Raise).
 But if you’re looking for a more capable off-trail scrambler, La Sportiva’s lower-slung TX4 approach shoe is a better pick.

 After wearing the Spire GTX on a wet and sloppy backpacking trip on the Olympic Peninsula, I’m confident in trusting the shoe’s Gore-Tex membrane.
 The hike in was extremely muddy with many unavoidable sections of ankle-high muck and a few low puddles and creek crossings.
 Through it all, my feet remained dry and comfortable.
 Additionally, the tongue is connected to the upper almost all the way up to the collar, which means the Spire is waterproof almost all the way to the top—not always the case with low-top hikers.